TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 The Touch LCD is used most conveniently when placed upright rather than flat, and using your thumb-tip to press the 5 option pads.
 Place two fingers on top of the LCD to stabilise it when using your thumb to press the keys.

 Linked macros are not saved by default (but restoring saved linked-macro configuration is always on).
-To turn it on (and off) execute a *lr* command via the KeyBrd on the Cfg Page.
+To turn it on (and off) execute *lr* command via the KeyBrd on the Cfg Page.
 When on it slows the response when pressing the [Cfg] and [Sav] key - it may be acceptable to turn the links save off (*lr*) once links have been programmed.
 ```
 <p align="left">
 <img src="images/picD.jpg" height="200" />